oracle-devrel/cd3-automation-toolkit/docs/tabs.md

 ## Users Tab

 Use this Tab to create local users in the OCI tenancy.
 On choosing "Identity" in the SetUpOCI menu and "Add/Modify/Delete Users" submenu will allow to create users in the OCI tenancy.

+The toolkit supports users in IDCS or default domain as of now.

 Output terraform file generated: *<outdir\>/<region\>/<service_dir\>/<prefix\>_users.auto.tfvars* where *<region\>* directory is the home region.